-Combine water and tea leaves in a small saucepan over medium heat.
+Combine the water and tea leaves in a small saucepan over medium heat.

 Bring to a low boil.
-Reduce heat and simmer for 3 minutes.
+Reduce the heat and simmer for 3 minutes.

-Remove from heat.
-Stir in sweetened, condensed milk to taste.
-Return to heat.
+Remove from the heat.
+Stir in the sweetened condensed milk to taste.
+Return to the heat.

-Serve hot or (optional) chill and serve over ice.
+Serve hot or chill and serve over ice.
 Small glasses are ideal.